What's new at this update

 Royal Liverpool University Hospital and Liverpool School of Tropical Medicine

 TEF is a consultant/expert panel member to the World Health Organization, and is funded by the UK Surgeon General, the NHS, and Liverpool School of Tropical Medicine.
-TEF is partially supported by the National Institute of Health Research Health Protection Unit (NIHR HPRU) in Emerging and Zoonotic Infections at University of Liverpool in partnership with Public Health England (PHE), in collaboration with Liverpool School of Tropical Medicine.
+TEF is partially supported by the National Institute of Health Research Health Protection Unit (NIHR HPRU) in Emerging and Zoonotic Infections at University of Liverpool in partnership with the UK Health Security Agency (UKHSA; formerly Public Health England) in collaboration with Liverpool School of Tropical Medicine.
 He is affiliated with Liverpool School of Tropical Medicine.
 He has received research grants from the Wellcome Trust, Medical Research Council, and the UK Public Health Rapid Support Team (UK-PHRST).
-The views expressed are those of the author and not necessarily those of the NHS, the NIHR, the Department of Health, or PHE.
+The views expressed are those of the author and not necessarily those of the NHS, the NIHR, the Department of Health, or UKHSA.

 H. Barrie Fairley Professor of Critical Care

 University Health Network and Interdepartmental Division of Critical Care Medicine